questions have been asked about which communication devices and navigation

 gadgets we use during our video adventure trips.
 To answer those questions see

-For short range communications I use 2 UHF radios (477 MHz) both with 80 channels.
+Our communication devices for short range communications is 2 UHF radios (477 MHz) both with 80 channels.

 So why two radios?
 Well we conduct off-road tag along tours so having the